Codezigineer/SVC/README.md

 Also, if the equality function that compares macroblocks is strict (the two macroblocks are 100% equal), then the encoder is lossless.
 However, if that is false, then it is lossy.

-I have a reference implentation encoder in JS.
+I have a reference implementation in JS.